Choosing the best Yoga teacher training for you, 6 tips to make the right choice!

 - To enhance your teaching skills with in-depth theory and practice or specific addon(s).

 - To go deeper in your own practice by adding theoretical and wider Yoga knowledge.

 What is the best Yoga teacher training for you?

-Soon after you start your research, you will notice that almost no YTT is similar.
+Soon after starting your research, you will notice that almost no YTT courses are similar….
 Some of them require a particular level, offer different duration, styles, and focus on certain topics compared to the other YTT.

 Let’s have a deeper look at each of these aspects you need to consider before booking any courses.

 Choosing the right style is an important question to take into account for your Yoga teacher training certification.
 Also, for your future evolution, especially if this is your first teacher training.